ethanabowen/cloud-certification-notes/Solutions Architect Associate.md

     * Used in frotn of virtual applinces such as firewalls, IDS/IPS, and deep packet inspection systems.
  * Scaling
    * Dynamic - elastic scaling by configuration
    * Step - scaling rate at intervals.
-Example 2/4/6 instances based on 50,75,90 % CPU utilization
+Example 2/4/6 instances based on 50,75,90 % CPU utilization.  **Can be based on multiple metrics**
    * Scheduled - interval scaling
    * Predictive - intelligent scaling, managed by AWS?
  * SSl/TLS Termination